matthijsgroen/fp-experiments/posts/eslint.md

 # Playing around with ESLint

-For the functional programming challenge I created for myself, I wanted to restrict myself from cheating, and forcing myself to a particular syntax.
+For the functional programming challenge I created for myself, I wanted to restrict myself from cheating and forcing myself to a particular syntax.
 To do this, I used ESLint.

 > eslint is a linting tool for EcmaScript, where you can define your own rules